 - The worst-case assumption of a series system is made.
 Therefore, only a single component failure will fail the entire 248 and propagation of failures is not relevant. - Failure rates are constant for the useful life period. - Any product component that cannot influence the safety function (feedback immune) is excluded.
-All components that are part of the safety function including those needed for normal operation are included in the analysis. - The stress levels are specified in the exida Profile used for the analysis are limited by the manufacturer's published ratings. - Practical fault insertion tests have been used when applicable to demonstrate the correctness of the FMEDA results. - The HART protocol is only used for setup, calibration, and diagnostics purposes, not for safety critical operation. - The application program in the logic solver is constructed in such a way that Fail High and Fail Low failures are detected regardless of the effect, safe or dangerous, on the safety function. - Materials are compatible with process conditions. - The device is installed and operated per manufacturer's instructions. - Valves are installed such that the controlled substance will flow through the valve in the - External power supply failure rates are not included. - Worst-case internal fault detection time is 1 hour.
+All components that are part of the safety function including those needed for normal operation are included in the analysis. - The stress levels are specified in the exida Profile used for the analysis are limited by the manufacturer's published ratings. - Practical fault insertion tests have been used when applicable to demonstrate the correctness of the FMEDA results. - The HART protocol is only used for setup, calibration, and diagnostics purposes, not for safety critical operation. - The application program in the logic solver is constructed in such a way that Fail High and Fail Low failures are detected regardless of the effect, safe or dangerous, on the safety function. - Materials are compatible with process conditions. - The device is installed and operated per manufacturer's instructions. - Soft Error Rates (SER) were considered for relative neutron flux of 4.5 corresponding to 1,600 meters above sea level. - External power supply failure rates are not included. - Worst-case internal fault detection time is 1 hour.